ueberdosis/blog/content/blog/13/post.md

 ## In the evening
 I like the discipline of Stefan Zweifel, who has built his Software as a Service over months, with 4 hours/week or less.

-> Stefan Zweifel: “At max, two evenings per week for 2 hours.
+> Stefan Zweifel: “At max, 2 evenings per week for 2 hours.
 Not too short, not too long.”<br>

 It’s also a good point that you shouldn’t choose too short time slots.
 Half an hour is sufficient to answer messages or do some smaller tasks, but it’s probably not enough to tackle a complicated task.
 I also like what James wrote, another excellent user interface designer: